tldr-pages/tldr/pages/linux/avahi-resolve.md

 `avahi-resolve -4 --name {{service.local}}`

-- Resolve an IP to a host name, verbosely:
+- Resolve an IP to a hostname, verbosely:

 `avahi-resolve --verbose --address {{IP}}`